mriekkin/pathfinder/doc/Testing_document.md

 }

 @Test
-public void returnsJumpPointSuccessorForExampleBWhenNoCc() throws IOException {
+public void returnsJumpPointSuccessorForExampleBWhenNoCc() throws Exception {
     // This is from Figure 2(b) in the second JPS paper by Harabor and Grastien Graph g = GraphReader.read(new StringReader(""
             + "type octile\n"